GM's Opel to halt production at two plants

 Opel's first-half European deliveries plunged 15 percent to 457,630 vehicles.

-Yet shortening staff hours may grant only a short-term reprieve to Opel, doing nothing to alleviate the carmaker's structural problems of unused factory space, said Frankfurt-based Commerzbank analyst Sascha Gommel.

-It has 13,800 workers in Ruesselsheim, about half of whom will be affected by the agreement, the company said.
-It is cutting hours of employees on the production lines as well as in administration.
+It has 13,800 workers in Ruesselsheim, about half of which will be affected by the agreement, the company said.
+It is cutting the hours of employees on the production lines as well as in administration.

 The Kaiserslautern factory has a workforce of 2,500.